 In addition to the major nutrients that are usually noted on the front label, most fertilizers also include additional ingredients that are listed on a side or back label.
 This may include other nutrients like calcium, magnesium, iron, micronutrients, and even the percentage of organic matter and fillers.
 Although the minerals and micronutrients are less critical than the major nutrients, a good fertilizer product will include small amounts of other ingredients, as well.

 Products labeled as organic fertilizers must specify which of the nutrients are organic, and they must be identified as either synthetic and/or natural, by percentage.
-For example, you might read "20% of nitrogen (6% synthetic, 14% organic)."
+For example, you might read "20 percent of nitrogen (6 percent synthetic, 14 percent organic)."

 Strictly speaking, an "organic" material is anything that contains carbon atoms.
 However, in popular usage, we have come to expect that organic fertilizers, like organic food, are manufactured by natural processes and contains nothing synthetic.
 That tends to be the case with most commercial products, especially as consumers become more educated, but be sure to read the label before you make a purchase.

 - Having a soil test done before you start adding amendments will tell you what you actually need.
 If your soil pH is too high or too low, your plants will not be able to access some nutrients, even if they are present in the soil.

 - There is no one-size-fits-all fertilizer.
 Fertilizer choice depends on the type of plant being grown and the soil it is being grown in.

 - Avoid over-fertilizing your plants, especially lawns.
 Nutrients that aren't taken up by plants may run off into sewer systems and rivers, leading to serious pollution problems.

 - Always follow the label instructions when using any garden product.
 Just because a little is good, it doesn't follow that a lot is better.